MFisher14/Teams-Calling-Scripting/README.md

 - **🎯 Flexible Filtering**: Focus on specific phone numbers or collect all data
 - **⚡ Automated Workflow**: Seamless integration from data collection to PDF generation
 - **🔍 Advanced Analysis**: Step-by-step visual call routing with detailed configuration data
+- **👥 Queue User Details**: Shows which users are assigned to each call queue
+- **🎯 Flexible Filtering**: Focus on specific phone numbers or collect all data
+- **⚡ Automated Workflow**: Seamless integration from data collection to PDF generation
+- **🔍 Advanced Analysis**: Step-by-step visual call routing with detailed configuration data

 ## 🚀 Quick Start